 Video TDR Failure (atikmpag.sys) on Windows 10 [Solved]

-If you’re using AMD or ATI graphics card, and you’re seeing a VIDEO_TDR_FAILURE blue screen error, you’re not alone.
-Many Windows users have reported to have seen it before.
-As annoying as a blue screen of death error can be, it’s possible to fix.
+If you’re using an AMD or ATI graphics card, and you’re seeing a VIDEO_TDR_FAILURE blue screen error, you’re not the only one.
+Many Windows users have reported this frustrating error.
+And as annoying as a blue screen of death error can be, it’s possible to fix.

-Here are 3 fixes for you to try.
+We’ve put together 3 fixes you can try.
 You may not need to try them all; just work your way down until you find the one works for you.

 3 fixes for Video_TDR_Failure